Bi-Lipschitz equivalent cones with different degrees: Preliminaries

 \begin{definition} Let $X\subset \R^n$ and $Y\subset \R^m$ be two sets and let $h\colon X\to Y$. \begin{itemize} \item We say that $h$ is {\bf Lipschitz} if there exists a positive constant $C$ such that

 \item We say that $h$ is {\bf bi-Lipschitz} if $h$ is a homeomorphism, it is Lipschitz and its inverse is also Lipschitz.
-In this case, we say that $X$ and $Y$ are {\bf bi-Lipschitz equivalent}.
-When $n=m$ and $h$ is the restriction of bi-Lipschitz homeomorphism $H\colon \R^n\to \R^n$, we say that $X$ and $Y$ are {\bf ambient bi-Lipschitz equivalent}.
+In this case, we say that $X$ and $Y$ are {\bf bi-Lipschitz equivalent} or {\bf bi-Lipschitz homeomorphic}.
+When $n=m$ and $h$ is the restriction of a bi-Lipschitz homeomorphism $H\colon \R^n\to \R^n$, we say that $X$ and $Y$ are {\bf ambient bi-Lipschitz equivalent}.

 \end{itemize} \end{definition}